Loops

 }

-If you try to run the above program in the go playground you will get error “process took too long”.
+If you try to run the above program in the go playground you will get error timeout running program.
 Please try running it in your local system to print “Hello World” infinitely.

 There is one more construct range which can be used in for loops for array manipulation.
 We will cover this when we learn about arrays.